MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/create-app-store-listings.md

 ## Manage Store listing languages

 You must complete the Store listing page for at least one language.
-We recommend providing a Store listing in each language that your packages support, and you  aldo have flexibility to create Store listings in additional languages which are not supported by your packages and not support languages for which you do not wish to provide a Store listing.
+We recommend providing a Store listing in each language that your packages support, and you also have flexibility to create Store listings in additional languages which are not supported by your packages and not support languages for which you do not wish to provide a Store listing.

 To add or remove languages for your Store listings, click Add/remove languages from Manage Store listings page.